Flat Bush

-Flat Bush (also known as Ormiston or Flatbush) is an Eastern suburb in the city of Auckland, New Zealand.
+Flat Bush (also known as Ormiston or Flatbush) is a southern suburb in the city of Auckland, New Zealand.
 It has recently become one of the city's largest new planned towns after being developed as an urban area of Auckland for several decades.
 Plans for substantial expansion began under the former Manukau City Council — having bought 290 hectares in the area in 1996.

 As of 2023, substantial residential development means the area has grown to over 45,000 people, a similar population to Nelson, and includes a large shopping centre: Ormiston Town Centre.